 Can dogs ever have Aleve?
-There are many dog specific painkillers available in the market and these include Deramaxx, Metacam, and Previcox.
+There are many dog specific pain meds available in the market and these include Deramaxx, Metacam, and Previcox.
 This means you don’t have to give your dog Aleve® medication for any kind of pain.

 Veterinarians often recommend other low doses of painkillers like aspirin.
-You do need to remember that even aspirin can cause side effects in some dogs.
+Aspirin can be a helpful way to relieve a dog's pain, but it's important to remember that even baby aspirin can cause side effects in some dogs.
 This happens when they are given the wrong dose.

 Can I Give My Dog Aleve: What Is Aleve?

 The medication is sold under the brand names Anaprox, Naprelan, and Naprosyn.
 All these drugs work the same way.
-They are effective in relieving joint pain (associated with arthritis), fever, stiffness, swelling, and other types of pain.
+They are effective in relieving arthritis pain, fever, stiffness, swelling, and other types of pain.

 Can You Give Aleve To A Dog: Is It safe?